 Citation Style Editing FAQ

 The Publication Manual of the American Psychological Association is the citation style standard for social scientific research.
 The APA manual is more than 900 pages.
 If you are doing a final edit, do you know what term to look up when you have a question?
 Our APA Manual of Style experts can help finalize the editing and formatting of your projects so that your submission is compelling, clean and coherent.
 Coursework in subjects such as psychology, sociology, nursing, medicine, and communication typically require APA style.
-APA is our default format for all projects if you do not request a specific citation style.
+APA is our default format for all projects if you do not request a specific publishing style.

 The Chicago Manual of Style (CSM) is the citation style standard in the industry for nonfiction and fiction manuscripts, magazine articles and trade journals.
 Publishers may change some elements of the article or manuscript to conform to house style, but they appreciate receiving your manuscript in Chicago Style format.
 Our Chicago Manual of Style experts can help finalize the editing and formatting of your projects so that your submission is compelling, clean, and coherent.
 Chicago Style (CSM) offers two approaches: (a) a citation/sequence system and (b) a name/year system.
 Denoted mainly by its use of footnotes or endnotes, The Chicago Manual of Style is a general style guideline for publishing commonly used academically in musicology, history, art history, womens studies, and theology.

 MLA Handbook is the premier guide for the Modern Language Associations citation style instructions for works written in liberal arts and the humanities (i.e., English courses and American studies).
 MLA style specifies guidelines for formatting manuscripts and using the English language in writing.
 MLA style also provides writers with a system for referencing their sources through parenthetical citation in their essays and Works Cited pages.
 When using MLA format, consult the MLA handbook and the MLA Style Manual and Guide to Scholarly Publishing..